MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Batch-Data.md

 <b> Spark </b>
 <p>
-Sitting at the same level of MapReduce (on top of Yarn), to run queries on your data.
-Requires some programming, use Spark script with Python, Java, Scala.
-It's very fast and under alot of active development.
-If you want to quickly process data on your Hadoop cluster, Spark is a good choice. </p>
+Spark is sitting at the same level of MapReduce (on top of Yarn), to run queries on your data.
+Spark is a processing engine that serves as a MapReduce alternative.
+Sparks goal is to give MapReduce's scale and fault tolerance faster via in-memory processing (rather just disk IO).
+Spark open ups API to Scala, Python, JAva, R and SQL.
+If your not using Spark, you are pretty much stuck with java.
+Microsoft designed HDinsight in conjunction with Hortonworks (the software company that came from the Apache Hadoop project).
+In january 2019, Hortonworks merged with Cloudera.
+Lower compute costs mean Apache Spark is moving to the forefront of big data analysis.  </p>

-<b> Kafka </b>
-<p>Data ingestion, collect data of any sort from a cluster of pc and broadcast that into your
-hadoop cluster. </p>

   | Traditional RDBMS       | Hadoop      |
 | ------------- |:-------------:|